HEIGE-PCloud/DoIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

       copyTex = true
       # KaTeX extension mhchem
       mhchem = true
+      # Use MathJax instead of KaTeX
+      mathjax = false
     # {{< version 0.2.0 >}} Code config
     [params.page.code]
       # the maximum number of lines of displayed code by default